swift502/BlenderOrbitMethodSwitch/README.md

 ## Installation

 Extract the zip file.
-Go to "Edit > Preferences > Add-ons > Install..." and select OrbitMethodSwitch.py.
+Go to "Edit > Preferences > Add-ons > Install..." and select the `OrbitMethodSwitch.py` python file.
 Activate the addon and the buttons should appear in the top right corner of your 3D viewports.